Albert Edelfelt: Impressionism and Painting in Open Air

-Throughout the 1880s, Edelfelt continued to paint outdoor scenes of life in Paris, displaying his talent for capturing the effects of light, combined with his precision of details.
+Throughout the 1880s, Edelfelt continued to paint outdoor scenes of life in Paris, displaying his talent for capturing the effects of light, combined with his precision of detail.
 During the same period he created wide variety of intimate domestic scenes, capturing the details of Parisian life.

 Portrait of Louis Pasteur

-In 1880 Edelfelt became a friend of Jean-Baptiste Pasteur, the son of the famous chemist Louis Pasteur who introduced him to Pasteur the following year.
-He became a close friend of family, and painted many of their portraits over the following years.
-Pasteur had a good sense of public relations, and participated with Edelfelt in the planning of his own portrait.
+In 1880, Edelfelt became a friend of Jean-Baptiste Pasteur, the son of the famous chemist Louis Pasteur, who introduced him to Pasteur the following year.
+He became a close friend of the family and painted many of their portraits over the years that followed.
+Pasteur had a good sense of public relations and participated with Edelfelt in the planning of his own portrait.

-Edelfeld's portrait of Pasteur in his laboratory, painted in 1885, had a great success at the Paris Salon of 1886, and became one of the most familiar images of the scientist.
+Edelfeld's portrait of Pasteur in his laboratory, painted in 1885, had a great success at the Paris Salon of 1886 and became one of the most familiar images of the scientist.
 It gained the painter the award of the Legion of Honor when he was only thirty-five years old.

 Russian Imperial commissions

 Edelfelt began by painting portraits of his family and relatives, but his skills very quickly brought him a large clientele.
-In 1881 he visited Saint Petersburg, where the Russian Academy had awarded him an honorary membership in 1878.
-The Grand Duke Vladimir, brother of the Russian Emperor, commissioned him to make portraits of his children.
-This led to another commission to paint the children of Czar Alexander III of Russia.
-In 1896 he returned to Russia to make a portrait of Czar Nicholas II.
+In 1881, he visited Saint Petersburg, where previous the Russian Academy had awarded him an honorary membership in 1878.
+The Grand Duke Vladimir Alexandrovich, brother of the Russian Emperor, commissioned him to make portraits of his children.
+This led to another commission to paint the children of Tsar Alexander III of Russia.
+In 1896, he returned to Russia to make a portrait of Tsar Nicholas II.

-In February, 1899, Czar Nicholas II issued a decree suppressing the political liberties of the Finns.
+In February 1899, Tsar Nicholas II issued a decree suppressing the political liberties of the Finns.
 Edelfelt mobilised a network of Finnish artists and cultural figures with a petition to the Russian government, called "Pro Finlandia", seeking recognition of the independence of the arts in Finland.
 He also took on the role of a cultural diplomat as the commissioner of the Finnish participation in the Paris Exposition Universelle (1900).

 The Finnish Countryside

 Edelfelt spent his summers in Finland exploring and painting.
-While his French paintings were almost all of Paris scenes, his paintings in Finland captured the scenery, people and particular light of the Finnish countryside.
+While his French paintings were almost all of Paris scenes, his paintings in Finland captured the scenery, people, and particular light of the Finnish countryside.
 He presented them regularly at the Paris Salon.
-For his painting of an outdoor church service on the coast at Hakko, he made a series of oil sketches, to capture exactly the tonalities of the water and the sky.
+For his painting of an outdoor church service on the coast at Haikko, near Porvoo, he made a series of oil sketches, to capture exactly the tonalities of the water and the sky.

-In 1880 his family bought a summer house at the coastal town of Hakko, in the southwest part the country. and he installed a studio there in 1883.
+In 1880, his family purchased a summer house at the coastal manor of Haikko, located in the southwest part of the country, and he established a studio there in 1883.
 He frequently used his family and local residents as models.
-His pictures have a spontaneity and naturalness resulting from his careful observation and empathy for the subjects.
+His pictures possess a spontaneity and naturalness that result from his careful observation and empathy for the subjects.